bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

    send the whole giant dictionary whenever any entry in it changes.

-3. At the moment, we only optimize image data by sending it over binary websocket frames.
-All other binary data is unoptimized.
+3. At the moment, we do not optimize binary data by sending it over binary websocket frames.
+However, NumPy arrays of dtype ``float32``, ``float64`` and integer types smaller than ``int32`` are base64 encoded in content frame to avoid performance limitations of naiive JSON string searliazation.
+   JavaScript's lack of native 64-bit integer support precludes them from inclusion in this optimization.
+   The base64 encoding should be entirely transparent to all but those who look at the actual wire protocol.
+For more information, refer to ``bokah.util.serialization``.

 HTTP Endpoints